randy-rebucas/clinic-app/README.md

 # LocalPro Time Tracker

-A comprehensive employee time tracking and attendance management system built with Next.js and Firebase.
+A comprehensive employee time tracking and attendance management system built with Next.js and MongoDB.

 ## 🎯 Features